Scalable Distributed Nonlinear Control Under Flatness-Preserving Coupling: Flatness-Preserving Coupling

 for all $(\vcx, \vcu) \in \stX$.
 In other words, $\Delta^i_j$ depends only on terms of a lower feedback order $\vcx_{\leq j}$ and $(j+1)^\textrm{th}$ order terms from subsystems with lower indices $\vcx^{<i}_{j+1}$. \end{definition}

-While lower-order states from any subsystem may affect the $i$-th subsystem's states of the same or higher order, the dependence on $\vcx^{<i}_{j+1}$ in \eqref{eq: defn-canonical-lt-coupling} implicitly imposes an acyclic structure: higher-indexed subsystems may be affected by $(j+1)^\textrm{th}$ order states from lower-indexed ones, but not vice versa.
-For simplicity, we present Definition~\ref{defn: lower-triangular-coupling} and the subsequent results for the canonical case where this acyclic ordering is fixed across $\stX$ and coincides with the subsystem indices.
+While lower-order states from any subsystem may affect the $i$-th subsystem's states of the same or higher order, the dependence on $\vcx^{<i}_{j+1}$ in \eqref{eq: defn-canonical-lt-coupling} implicitly imposes an acyclic structure: higher-indexed subsystems may be affected by $(j+1)^\textrm{th}$ order states from lower-indexed ones, but not vice versa. \rewrite{}{The lower-triangular structure allows for a cascade decomposition of the joint system, which is closely related to the existence of invariant foliations on the state manifold \citep{fliess1985decompositions}}.
+For simplicity, we present Definition~\ref{defn: lower-triangular-coupling} and the subsequent results for the canonical case where this acyclic ordering is fixed across $\stX$ and coincides with the subsystem indices. \rewrite{}{We leave extending our results to a case where the ordering is state-varying to future work.}

 We emphasize that the acyclicity restriction only applies to $(j+1)^\textrm{th}$ order dependencies.
-Further, in Section~\ref{sec: locality-of-diffeo}, we analyze a special case where such dependencies are absent and thus no acyclicity is required.
-We leave extending our results to a case where the ordering is state-varying to future work.
-In Figure~\ref{fig: lt-illustration}, we show an illustration of these structural assumptions for a specific choice of $i$ and $j$.
+In Section~\ref{sec: locality-of-diffeo}, we analyze a special case\rewrite{}{, named \textit{strongly lower-triangular couplings} (Def.~\ref{defn: block-lower-triangular}),} where such dependencies are absent \rewrite{and thus no acyclicity is required}{.
+In this case, no acyclic ordering is required, allowing the framework to accommodate bidirectional and cyclic couplings}. \rewrite{}{While the lower-triangular assumption does not cover all arbitrary coupling structures, it captures highly relevant physical interactions, e.g., networks of quadrotors dynamically coupled via downwash, where empirically, the dominant aerodynamic effects depend only on the relative position of the vehicles \citep{shi2021neural}.} In Figure~\ref{fig: lt-illustration}, we show an illustration of these structural assumptions for a specific choice of $i$ and $j$.

 \begin{theorem} Let Assumption~\ref{assm: uncoupled-dynamics-regular} hold for the uncoupled dynamics and suppose that the coupling term $\Delta(\vcx)$ is lower-triangular.
 Then, the joint dynamics \eqref{eq: coupled-joint-dynamics} are differentially flat on $\stX$ with the flat output given by $\vcy = [\vcx^1_1\quad \vcx^2_1\quad\ldots\quad\vcx^N_1]$. \end{theorem}